Who's This For

 Your Team's Turn

-• What story are you already telling about your research’s connection to society, even if you haven’t called it that?
+What story are you already telling about your research’s connection to society, even if you haven’t called it that?

-• Where do your interests and your institution’s resources overlap?
+Where do your interests and your institution’s resources overlap?

-• What would you do more of if you had time and structure to support it?
+What would you do more of if you had time and structure to support it?

 Your Local Action

-Find them.
+Find them, Search them out!
 Ask them:

-• How do other faculty here approach broader impacts?
+How do other faculty here approach broader impacts?

-• What programs or partnerships already exist that I could learn from?
+What programs or partnerships already exist that I could learn from?

-• If I could idealize what I want to do, who should I talk to?
+If I could idealize what I want to do, who should I talk to?

 Be straightforward.
 Let them know you’re trying to understand societal impact work across campus, sparked by a grant opportunity.
 Ask about their experiences, how they got involved, who they’re networked with, what the realities and logistics look like.